signalogic/SigSRF_SDK/codecs_readme.md

 Following is the basic test procedure:

 1) Run the script (see "usage" notes in the script comments).
 Even with accelerated (bulk) pcap handling enabled, this can take several minutes
 2) Copy all console output to an editor; for example in Putty this is under main menu "Copy All to Clipboard".
-Note that your console window should be set to hold at least 12,000 lines of scroll back (in Putty this is under main menu "Change Settings", "Window", "Lines of scrollback")
+The console window should be set to hold at least 12,000 lines of scrollback (in Putty this is under main menu "Change Settings", "Window", "Lines of scrollback")
-3) Search console output for the following keywords:
+3) Search event log and console output for the following keywords:

       error<br/>
       warning<br/>